 To make those processes faster and easier you should consider taking some quality supplements.

 Creatine Monohydrate is one of the safest sports supplements.

 It doesn't have any side effects and one cannot practically overdose it.

 It increases body endurance so you can train longer without feeling tired.
 This, in turn, translates into bigger gains from a single workout session.
-Creatine is also proven to increase your strength and to accelerate the growth of muscle fiber.
+Creatine is also proven to increase your strength and accelerate the growth of muscle fiber.

 It should be on the top of your list of workout supplements if you want to boost your physical performance.

 Food rich in natural creatine is red meat, especially beef, and fish.
 To be able to get 5g of creatine from the food you would have to eat around one pound/0.5 kg of beef every day which may be problematic and quite expensive.

 And that's where the supplements come in handy.

 According to some studies, ethyl ester creatine has a better absorption rate than creatine monohydrate.

-I have tested both types, and also different brands, of creatine for a long period of time on myself and haven't noticed much difference in absorption rates.
+I have tested both types of creatine for long periods of time.
+I haven't noticed much difference in absorption rates.